bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

  more suitable to beasts than men, and the more irrational portion of mankind.[^1]

 He is plainly arguing that from his perspective, instrumental music is for the Pagan, not for worshippers of YHWH.
-It is important to note this argument, because it is a commonly assertion used by many of the early Christians against the instrument in worship, and this article will eventually elaborate on this case.
+It is important to note this argument, because it is a common assertion used by early Christians against the instrument in worship, and we will delve deeper into this argrument.
 In the same chapter, Clement writes:

 > In their wars, therefore, the Etruscans use the trumpet, the Arcadians the pipe, the Sicilians the pectides, the Cretans the lyre, the Lacedæmonians the flute, the Thracians the horn, the Egyptians